-Did you know that a staggering 1 in 3 adults don’t get enough sleep?
-This chronic lack of rest can have serious consequences on both your mental and physical health.
-At the Colbert Institute, Dr. Don Colbert emphasizes the foundational role of quality sleep in achieving optimal wellness.
-In a world filled with constant stimulation and stress, restorative sleep is often neglected—but it's one of the most powerful tools for improving clarity, energy, and overall vitality.
-In this guide, we’ll explore why sleep matters, share effective sleep hygiene strategies, and reveal how simple lifestyle changes—many recommended by Dr. Colbert himself—can support deep, rejuvenating rest.
-Get ready to reset your routine and take back your health, one restful night at a time.
+Did you know that about 1 in 3 adults don’t get enough sleep?
+This chronic lack of rest can seriously affect both your mental and physical health.
+In today’s fast-paced, constantly connected world, quality sleep is often overlooked—even though it’s one of the most powerful ways to boost clarity, energy, and overall well-being.
+In this guide, we’ll explore why good sleep matters, share practical tips for better sleep hygiene, and highlight simple lifestyle changes that can help you enjoy deeper, more restorative rest.
+It’s time to reset your routine and take back your health, one night at a time.

 Understanding the Importance of Quality Sleep